 The family would like to thank the Elizabeth Calsey House and its staff for making Nat feel safe and comfortable in her final years.

-Visiting hours at the Highland Street Chapel of Paul C. Rogers Family Funeral Home, 2 Hillside Avenue, Amesbury were Tuesday, May 30, 2017 from 4 to 8 p.m.
-Memorial services were Wednesday at 11 a.m. at Pilgrim Congregational Church, Merrimac.
+Visiting hours at the Highland Street Chapel of Paul C. Rogers Family Funeral Home, 2 Hillside Avenue, Amesbury will be Tuesday, May 30, 2017 from 4 to 8 p.m.
+Memorial services will be Wednesday at 11 A.M. at Pilgrim Congregational Church, Merrimac.
 Private burial will be at a later date.
 Contributions in Nat’s memory may be made to the Pilgrim Congregational Church, 27 Church St., Merrimac, MA 01860; or to the Jimmy Fund, c/o Dana Farber Cancer Institute, P.O.
 Box 849168, Boston, MA 02284 or at www.jimmyfund.org/gift.

 Published on May 26, 2017